Esri/mapkit-2-arcgis/README.md

 [New to Github?
 Get started here.](https://github.com/)

+The solution uses swift 3 instead of Objective-C, now the class name cannot be `MKMapView`.
+Developers will need to rename `MKMapView` to `AGSMKMapView` including the view class name in the storyboard.

 ## Requirements

-* xCode 4 and above
+* xCode 8 and above
-* A little background with iPhone development and Objective-C
+* A little background with iPhone development and Swift
 * Experience with the [ArcGIS Runtime SDK for iOS](http://www.esri.com/) would help.

 ## Resources